learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I can handwrite and/or type <u>***on top of***</u> imported notes or PDFs with an added benefit of real-paper, touch & feel and no-lag response times with an iPad.

-I can **sync** with my mac, where I prefer to type notes like I used to on Evernote. <details> <summary>Sidebar</summary> Sure it stung at first to purchase from iOS app store for roughly 10 bucks and then again from mac app store ...
-BUT then I realized ...
-HEY!
-At least it is not a subscription and it is a one-time-cost ... also its developers deserve the payment for their monumental efforts to bring this to life.</details>
+I can <u>**sync** with my mac</u>, where I prefer to type notes like I used to on Evernote.

+Sure it stung at first to purchase from iOS app store for roughly 10 bucks and then again from mac app store ...
+BUT then I realized ... *HEY!* At least its not a subscription, rather it is a one-time-cost ... also its developers deserve the payment for their monumental efforts to bring this to life.</details>

 ## Con(s)